reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 ````

 Now that we understand how to use the `@JsonCreator` annotation in Java, let's look at a specific use case where this annotation is required in a Spring Boot application.

+## Using @JsonCreator In a Spring Boot Application
 Let's create a basic Spring Boot application with Rest endpoints that support pagination. **Pagination is the concept of dividing a large number of records in parts/slices.
 It is particularly useful, when we have to create REST endpoints to be consumed by a front end application.
 The Spring paging framework converts this data for us which makes retrieving data easier.**
-This sample application only demonstrates the usage of `@JsonCreator`.
+This [sample application](https://github.com/thombergs/code-examples/tree/master/spring-boot/jackson-jsoncreator) only demonstrates the usage of `@JsonCreator`.
 To understand how pagination works in Spring Boot, refer [this article.](https://reflectoring.io/spring-boot-paging/)

-This User Application uses H2 database to store and retrieve data.
+This sample User Application uses H2 database to store and retrieve data.
 The application is configured to run on port 8083, so let's start our application first :
 ````text
 mvnw clean verify spring-boot:run (for Windows)
 ./mvnw clean verify spring-boot:run (for Linux)
 ````

+### Create Paginated Data Using Spring REST
+Let's understand how `@JsonCreator` can be used to create paginated data in Spring.
+For this purpose, we will first create a GET endpoint that returns a paged object.
-To demonstrate pagination, we have converted the `List<User>` returned from the DB into a paged object as shown below :
+Here, we have converted the `List<User>` returned from the DB into a paged object as shown below:
 ````java
     @GetMapping("/userdetails/page")
     public ResponseEntity<Page<UserData>> getPagedUser(